italo-granato/starmie/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 4 notes
+0 errors | 0 warnings | 1 notes

-There were no errors or warnings but there were 4 NOTES.
+There were no errors or warnings but there were 1 NOTES.

+checking installed package size ...
+NOTE installed size is  6.9Mb sub-directories of 1Mb or more:
+    doc       1.1Mb
+    extdata   4.9Mb

 * This is a new release.